kevinfiol/etto/README.md

 const etto = new Etto(document.getElementById('my-input'), {}, choices);
 ```

-By default, `choice.label` is what is shown for each item, whilst `choice.value` is what your input element will be populated with upon selection.
-In addition, etto by default matches against only `choice.label`.
-You can provide a custom `config.filterFn` for a custom filter mechanism (read more below & see live examples).
+* `choice.label` is what is shown for each item in the dropdown.
+* `choice.value` is what your input element will be populated with upon selection
+* `choice.country`, `choice.isCold`, `choice.population`, `choice.capital` are examples of custom properties.
+Add/use these however you'd like!

-In addition, custom properties can be added to every choice object if you'd like.
-You can configure etto to use functions such as `config.onSelect` and `config.createItemFn` to use these properties in different ways.
+By default, Etto matches against `choice.label` only.
+You can provide a `config.filterFn` function for a custom filtering mechanism.
+You can also configure etto to use functions such as `config.onSelect` and `config.createItemFn` to take advantage of your custom properties (read more below & see live examples).

 ### Select mode